 See only dragons in our own back yard.
 G A

 Babies in cages, don’t let her stray.
 G Bm A

 Hold close to your daughter, don’t chance it today.
 G A D

 Go where you need us, work really hard,

 We who are weary still yearn to breathe free.

 We who are homeless, …still coming to thee.

 ©Doug Hendren 2019

 What’s it about?
-At the present time, our government has suffered the longest shut-down in US history.
-The issue is over funding for a border wall between Mexico and the US.
+When I wrote this song, our government had suffered the longest shut-down in US history.
+The issue was over funding for a border wall between Mexico and the US.
 Driven by political showboating and manufactured hysteria, some very real damage has been done to countless families of ordinary, hard-working Latino neighbors in our own country and in Central America.
 We have become accustomed to headlines about families separated at the border, children held in cages by the border patrol, and even children dying while in custody.